raspberrypilearning/naughty-and-nice/en/step_5.md

 ```
 --- /collapse ---

-- In your function, open up the `tweets.txt` file and load all the data into a list called `old_tweets`
+- In your function, open up the `file` file and load all the data into a list called `old_tweets`

 --- hints --- --- hint ---
 <video width="560" height="315" controls>